lanl-aea/waves/docs/computational_practices_documentation.rst

 Traditionally, most engineering simulation and analysis projects publish a technical report as the final deliverable.
 Some projects may go further and deliver archives or databases of simulation input and output files.
 These documentation and archival deliverables may be sufficient for short projects, simple simulation workflows, or when there are a small number of contributors.
-When a project grows in complexity, contributors, or lifespan a more complete project documentation strategy is required.
-Engineering analysis projects and their associated :term:`modsim repository` can have similar complexity to a large software project, and many of the same documentation sections are required.
+When a project grows in complexity, contributors, or lifespan, a more complete project documentation strategy is required.
+Engineering analysis projects and their associated :term:`modsim repository` can have similar complexity to a large software project, and many of the same documentation sections are required:

 * User manual
 * Theory manual
 * Application program interface (:term:`API`)
-* Command line interface (:term:`CLI`)
+* Command-line interface (:term:`CLI`)
 * Developer manual
 * Release philosophy
 * Strategic plan/feature schedule